uwindsorcss/documents/constitution.md

 3. Direct the activities of the Executive and Council members.
 4. Submit a report to the incoming Executive detailing the activities of the previous year.
 5. Be an ex-officio member on all committees of the Society.
-6. Act as a moderator on the Computer Science Discord.
+6. Act as a moderator on the Computer Science Society's Discord.

 The **Vice President** shall:

 1. Report to the President.
 2. Act in the place of the President, where conflicts prohibit the President from acting or the President is unable to act.
 3. Be responsible for managing student experience heads (i.e., Head of Technology, Head of Student Affairs, and Head of Events).
-4. Act as a moderator on the Computer Science Discord.
+4. Act as a moderator on the Computer Science Society's Discord.

 The **Treasurer** shall: